FreeXR/freexr-guides/privatequest-setup.md

 Open event horizon again.
 Now head into AiO tweaks.
 Inside Event Horizon's AiO tweaks, find the Meta Domain Blocker setting.
 Enable `Enable on Boot`, and enable the blocker.

-Now it should be safe to re-enable your internet!

-It's probably self explanatory, but you should never turn off this setting.
-If that setting is off and you let your quest connect to the internet, it will most likely start to upgrade itself.
-Meta is very aggressive with its upgrade forcing.

 As an extra measure, it's recommended to also disable read/write permissions on the `com.oculus.updater` directory for extra safety.
 This requires root.

 To do so: